het-tanis/prolug-labs/Automation-Labs/Unit4_Admin_Commands/step1/text.md

 ### Lab Activities

-LAB IS STILL IN PROGRESS, NOT COMPLETED YET

 This lab is designed as part of a larger set of instruction that is free from the Professional Linux Users Group (ProLUG).
 The lab book for this course can be found here: https://professionallinuxusersgroup.github.io/course-books/pcae/unitindex

 Your deployement teams have recently created a web server for a dev team.
 You get a ticket that one of the environments is not as is expected.
 Use ad-hoc and one off administration commands to fix the environment and get it in the correct operational state.